I am an Assistant Professor in Electrical & Computer Engineering at UW Seattle.

 I keep my availability up-to-date on my calendar — I’m usually available in any open slot 8a–5p pt M–F.

 Sam Burden earned his BS with Honors in Electrical Engineering from the University of Washington in Seattle in 2008.
 He earned his PhD in Electrical Engineering and Computer Sciences from the University of California in Berkeley in 2014, where he subsequently spent one year as a Postdoctoral Scholar.
-In 2015, he returned to UW EE as an Assistant Professor; in 2016, he received a Young Investigator award from the Army Research Office (ARO-YIP).
+In 2015, he returned to UW EE (now ECE) as an Assistant Professor; in 2016, he received a Young Investigator award from the Army Research Office (ARO-YIP).
 Sam is broadly interested in discovering and formalizing principles of sensorimotor control.
 Specifically, he focuses on applications in dynamic and dexterous robotics, neuromechanical motor control, and human-cyber-physical systems.
 In his spare time, he teaches robotics to students of all ages in classrooms and campus events.

 2016 — ARO Young Investigator Program